IntersectMBO/plutus/plutus-metatheory/src/Builtin.lagda.md

 -- no binding needed for traceStr
 ```

-Equaility of Builtins is decidable.
+Equality of Builtins is decidable.
 The following function is used for testing, when
 comparing expected with actual results.